vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 removed and their harnesses/results remain ignored.
 This verifies fixture output parity, not a real-file corpus.

+## Preserve attack-time instrument variants across linked notes

+A pre-existing envelope defect treated key-changing ties as fresh attacks because their linkage lives in PitchTransitionIntent rather than the note's extendsPrevious flag.
+Restoring an envelope before a linked note selected the base preset too early under native MIDI portamento.
+Pitch-bend rendering ignored that tie-level preset but consumed the reset needed by the next fresh attack, leaving that note on the old envelope variant.

+The performance model now exposes the existing MIDI onset, predecessor-order, lane, and cancellation checks for reuse.
+A linear-time lookup identifies linked note IDs before variant preparation and used-instrument filtering.
+Variants retain the original voice's preset across both kinds of continuation;
+synth filtering retains instruments selected by attacks, including a leading tie with no preceding voice.
+MIDI still resolves its bend base after native portamento splits.
+Formats require no additional state or export knowledge.

+The fix adds 52 production lines.
+These derive continuity from finalized automation instead of introducing another mutable note flag that would need synchronization when slides are canceled.
+Two existing fixtures gain 43 net test lines, covering envelope restoration under both MIDI policies and exact used-instrument filtering.
+No new fixture framework is introduced.

+Reachability: a temporary test using valid ItikitiSnes bytecode reproduces both failures through its normal decoder and SequenceVM.
+The source sequence sets an attack override, plays a note, enables portamento, restores ADSR, changes pitch, disables portamento, and plays a fresh note.
+Nine format families contain both linked-note and dynamic-envelope paths; that identifies potential exposure, not measured incidence across games.
+Collection exports enable dynamic-envelope variants by default.
+A real-file corpus is still unavailable.

+History: the extendsPrevious-only check dates to b9745f179 (August 1), note-level preset restoration to 27437df2b (August 2), and separately linked key changes to a783df96e (August 2), all before this audit.
+This correction supersedes the deferred finding in ccdb49476.

+Verification: the full build and all 20 CTest targets pass.
+An ignored sanitizer harness checks 1,296 combinations of predecessor identity/order, lane, start and end ticks, and cancellation reason.
+Captures of this implementation match all 63 SF2 and 29 DLS fixture exports and the 290 unchanged MIDI renderings;
+the remaining MIDI fixture was extended and now exercises both policies.
+The probes, captures, and comparison harnesses remain ignored.

 ## Further investigation

 - Prioritize structural simplification of format authoring: shared decoding